 Eligibility regarding Lifestyle

-CCETN’s Adoption Services work to ensure that children are integrated into families, both married and single, that uphold our faith tradition based upon the Catholic Church’s teaching that marriage consists of a man and woman.
+CCETN’s Adoption Services work to ensure that children are integrated into families that uphold our faith tradition based upon the Catholic Church’s teaching that marriage consists of a man and woman.

 For additional eligibility requirements for adoptive parents please click here.